Ukraine outnumbered, outgunned, ground down by relentless Russia

 Conventional warplanes are a relatively rare sight over the frontlines, largely because air defences act as a deterrent.
 Yet a different battle is raging in the skies, with both sides striving for the upper hand in drone technology.

-Drones - or unmanned aerial vehicles (UAVs) - are cheap to produce and can surveil enemy movements and drop ordinance with pinpoint accuracy.
+Drones - or unmanned aerial vehicles (UAVs) - are cheap to produce and can surveil enemy movements and drop ordnance with pinpoint accuracy.

 The scale is astonishing.